ruby-rice/rice/README.md

   }
 ~~~

 Note the extern "C" line above.
 This tells the compiler that the
 function `Init_test` should have C linkage and calling convention.
 This
 turns off name mangling so that the Ruby interpreter will be able to
 find the function (remember that Ruby is written in C, not C++).

 So far we haven't put anything into the extension, so it isn't
 particularly useful.
 The next step is to define a class so we can add
 methods to it.

 ## Defining clases {#classes}

-Defining a class in Rice is easy:
+Defining a class in Rice is a single call:

 ~~~{.cpp}
   #include "rice/Class.hpp"